MathiasHjorth/Authentication_API/README.md

 # Authentication_API V. 1.0
 This is a minimal backend API project imitating a shopping app with user authentication capabilities.
-The project is an answer to Pentia Mobile's hiring test for backend developers.
-It includes many of the features asked for in the test, but also leaves out some along with providing some that were not asked for.
+The project is moderately aimed at Pentia Mobile's hiring test for backend developers.
+It includes many of the features asked for in the test, but also leaves out some along with providing some that weren't a part of the assignment.
 This is because the project was written under my 4th semester at UCL, and reservations for what i found most relevant for my exams took precedence over what the hiring test wanted.

 * Ruby version